maliniroyc/IISPPR/README.md

 Resources : https://ndap.niti.gov.in/collection/Rural%20Health%20Statistics/63 <br>

 **Discription** <br>
-Policy brief analysis the growing enrollment in public health schemes in India, over 70% of India’s population remains uninsured, leaving millions exposed to catastrophic medical costs.
-This analysis highlights regional disparities, limited private sector engagement, and the urgent need for deeper, more equitable coverage to reduce financial vulnerability across states.
+This policy brief analyzes the rising enrollment in public health schemes across India.
+Despite these gains, over 70% of the population remains uninsured, leaving millions vulnerable to catastrophic medical expenses.
+The analysis underscores regional disparities, limited private sector participation, and the pressing need for more inclusive and equitable coverage to reduce financial risk across states. <br>

 **Tools** <br>
 Excel, SQL & Power BI <br>